KIT-HYD/geostatistics_lecture/exercises/distance/README.md

 ## Task 5

-Last but not least, we will formulate a more functional relationship between the two distance measures formulated in the previous tasks.
+Last, but not least, we will formulate a more functional relationship between the two distance measures formulated in the previous tasks.
 Calculate the arithmetic mean and variance (first and second univariate statistical moment) for each of the distance lag classes.
 Plot these relationships.

 Now consider the results from Task 4.
 Are these relationships sufficiently describing the interconnection of proximity in distance and proximity in value?